Promotion password managers with cloud synchronization. Password managers (comparative review). Protection for all passwords

 • Android, iOS

 This client from AgileBits has already earned popularity among many users.
-The first thing you encounter when working with it is an incredibly thought out to the smallest detail and user-friendly interface.
+The first thing you encounter when working with it is an incredibly thoughtful and user-friendly interface.
 When adding a new web service, the program automatically downloads its icon and takes a screenshot of the main page.

 The application also comes with the ability to install browser clients.
-They allow you to automatically add new passwords to the database (similar to the password remembering functions built into the browser), as well as auto-complete login forms.
+They allow you to automatically add new passwords to the database (similar to the password memory functions built into the browser), as well as auto-fill login forms.

-The database starting this year is now encrypted with AES-256.
+The database, starting this year, is now encrypted with AES-256.
 There are two options available for synchronization: Dropbox and iCloud.
-Both the app and the plugins also have a handy secure password generator.
+Both the app and the plugins also include a handy secure password generator.

 Strip